 Android TV Box Apps

-There are literally thousands of apps that you can install onto your Android TV Box.
+There are literally thousands of apps and APK’s that you can install onto your Android TV Box.

 Even if you can’t find your desired application in your respective app store, you can still sideload it onto your device.